Flow-based Conformal Prediction for Multi-dimensional Time Series: Proofs

 \begin{lemma}[Lipschitz continuous of the guided flow] Let $\psi_t$ denote the guided flow defined by a guided vector field $u_t$.
-If the guided vector field $u_t(x \mid h)$ is Lipschitz continuous in $x$ uniformly over $t \in [0,1]$ and $h \in \mathcal{H}$, i.e., there exists a constant $L_u > 0$ such that
+If the guided vector field $u_t(x \mid h)$ is Lipschitz continuous in $x$ for all $t$ and $h$, i.e., there exists a constant $L_u > 0$ such that